luckman212/volctl/README.md

 Get or Set volume level for macOS audio devices.

-Support precise floating point values such as 0.273
+Support precise floating point values such as `0.273`

+Some devices are "hybrid" and register as both an Input and Output device.
+For such devices, an additional `type` argument can be supplied to indicate which level you intend to operate on.

 ```
 Usage: volctl <list|get|set> [device_id] [level] [type: input|output]